CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

       terminationGracePeriodSeconds: 30
     ```

-4. Update the `suffix` entry to match the name of your ACR Login Server.
+1. Update the `suffix` entry to match the name of your ACR Login Server.

     ![In this screenshot of the Azure Cloud Shell editor window, the ... button has been selected and the Close Editor option is highlighted.](media/sfx.png "Close Azure Cloud Editor")

-5. Enter **CTRL+S** button to **Save**.
+1. Enter **CTRL + S** button to **Save**.

-7. Now again, navigate back to window command shell and create a text file called `web.service.yml` in the `~/lab-files` folder using the Azure Cloud Shell Editor.
+1. Now again, navigate back to window command shell and create a text file called `web.service.yml` in the `~/lab-files` folder using the Azure Cloud Shell Editor.

     ```bash
     code web.service.yml
     ```

-8. Copy and paste the following text into the editor:
+1. Copy and paste the following text into the editor:

     > **Note**: Be sure to copy and paste only the contents of the code block carefully to avoid introducing any special characters.